 Finding accommodation in Miami

-New arrivals who are house-hunting in the city would do well to first get to know the different areas and suburbs in Miami.
+New arrivals who are house-hunting in the city would do well first to get to know the different areas and suburbs in Miami.
 Physically exploring a neighbourhood has the added advantage of seeing properties for sale or for rent that may not be listed elsewhere.
 Another alternative for finding accommodation in the city is by searching online classifieds and in the property sections of local newspapers.

 A less time-consuming option is hiring a real estate agent or contacting a property management company.
 The one downside of this is that some agents are more scrupulous than others.
-A good way to minimise risks is to go by word of mouth and ensure that the agent belongs to a reputable realtors' organisation.
+A good way to minimise risks is to go by word of mouth and ensure that the agent belongs to a reputable realtors’ organisation.
+Another option for newly arrived expats is to join expat social media groups, which typically feature listings from other expats who may be leaving the city.

 Renting accommodation in Miami

-Whether negotiating with an individual owner, a real-estate company or a condominium’s board of trustees, newcomers should be aware of the processes and costs attached to renting in Miami.
-Renting a condo in Miami often involves more bureaucratic processes than dealing directly with an owner, and can entail extra fees for things like registration, parking spots or even owning pets.
+Whether negotiating with an individual owner, a real estate company or a condominium’s board of trustees, newcomers should be aware of the processes and costs attached to renting in Miami.
+Renting a condo in Miami often involves more bureaucratic processes than dealing directly with an owner and can entail extra fees for things like registration, parking spots or even owning pets.
 Realtors are also likely to charge agent fees.

-A rental lease in Miami can be written or verbal, but most agreements are in writing as verbal agreements can be misunderstood.
-The written lease can be anything from a formal contract to a simple letter stating the landlord and tenant's rights and obligations.
+A rental lease in Miami can be written or verbal, but most agreements are in writing, as verbal agreements can be misunderstood.
+The written lease can be anything from a formal contract to a simple letter stating the landlord and tenant’s rights and obligations.
 Leases are generally for a fixed term, which is typically a year.
-If a lease doesn't say what the duration of the contract is, the duration is determined by the period in which the tenant pays their rent – for example, weekly or monthly.
+If a lease doesn’t say what the duration of the contract is, the duration is determined by the period in which the tenant pays their rent – for example, weekly or monthly.

 Landlords in Miami tend to charge a security deposit of one to two months' rent upfront, as well as the first and the last month’s rent.
 That said, new arrivals shouldn't be afraid to negotiate, since many landlords are willing to make some kind of concession when it comes to the security deposit.